Floorp-Projects/Floorp/toolkit/components/telemetry/docs/concepts/pings.rst

 of missing internet connection), Telemetry will store it on disk and retry to send it until the maximum ping age is exceeded (14 days).

-*Note:* the :doc:`main pings <main-ping>` are kept locally even after successful submission to enable the HealthReport and SelfSupport features.
+*Note:* the :doc:`main pings <../data/main-ping>` are kept locally even after successful submission to enable the HealthReport and SelfSupport features.
 They will be deleted after their retention period of 180 days.

 Sending of pending pings starts as soon as the delayed startup is finished.
 They are sent in batches, newest-first, with up to 10 persisted pings per batch plus all unpersisted pings.